 Students may choose a hotel of their liking and there are numerous hotels to be found on the Internet.
 Students are encouraged to choose a hotel within walking distance of St. Mark’s Square.
 It is also possible to rent very nice and affordable apartments in Venice for the week.

 The workshop ends at noon Saturday with a final show of the students’ final 15 image photo stories made during the week.
 Students are free to leave on Saturday afternoon, which would enable those needing to get back to the States to work on Monday the time to do so.
-Those wishing to stay in the region longer are free to continue their trip afternoon on Saturday.
+Those wishing to stay in the region longer are free to continue their voyage.

-The first and last meals are included in the cost of the workshop.
-You will be a guest of the workshop for a group opening dinner on Sunday night, and a final dinner on Friday night.
-Aside from the two group meals, breakfasts, lunches and dinners are independent but students are encouraged to join each other in local restaurants and cafes.
-Past students usually have spent around $50 a day on meals.
+Two group dinners are included in the cost of the workshop.
+You will be a guest of the workshop for a group opening dinner on Monday night, and a final dinner on Friday night.
+Aside from the two group meals, breakfasts, lunches, and dinners are independent but students are encouraged to join each other in local restaurants and cafes.

 Camera Gear and Technology